emmckendell/difflogic/README.md

 # Added Work for Cal Poly Pomona's Deep Learning Class

-To get started, you’ll need to install **WSL (Windows Subsystem for Linux)** on a computer with an **NVIDIA GPU**.
-Our team successfully used **Ubuntu 20.04.6** along with the latest versions of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and [PyTorch](https://pytorch.org/).
+To get started, install **[WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install)** on a computer equipped with an **NVIDIA GPU**.
+Our team had success using **Ubuntu 20.04.6**, along with the latest versions of the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and [PyTorch](https://pytorch.org/).

-We were able to gather data successfully using an **NVIDIA GTX 1660 Ti** GPU.
-Newer NVIDIA GPUs released after this model should result in faster compilation and training times.
+We successfully gathered data using an **NVIDIA GTX 1660 Ti**.
+Using newer NVIDIA GPUs (released after this model) should result in faster compilation and training times.

 ---

 ## Setup Instructions

-While in the home directory, navigate to the `difflogic` folder:
+While in your home directory, navigate to the `difflogic` folder:

 ```shell
 cd difflogic